 - SoxFest Chicago: An annual event highlighting the Chicago White Sox that takes place in late January at the Chicago Hilton.
 During the multi-day event, former Sox stars and current players will be on hand to sign autographs and participate in Question and Answer sessions.

-- Chicago Restaurant Week: Over 370 dining destinations across the city participate in this annual event, which offers discounts on prix-fixe meals at some of the city's top restaurants.
+- Chicago Restaurant Week: Over 370 dining destinations across the city participate in this annual event, which offers discounts on prix-fixe meals at some of the city's top restaurants from the end of January through the beginning of February.

 January Travel Tips